Ranitidine

-Ranitidine, sold under the brand name Zantac (Note: Zantac in the United States is now a brand of famotidine.) among others, is a medication used to decrease stomach acid production.
-It is used in treatment of peptic ulcer disease, gastroesophageal reflux disease, and Zollinger–Ellison syndrome.
+Ranitidine, sold under the brand name Zantac among others, is a medication used to decrease stomach acid production.
+It is used in the treatment of peptic ulcer disease, gastroesophageal reflux disease, and Zollinger–Ellison syndrome.
 It can be given by mouth, injection into a muscle, or injection into a vein.

 In September 2019, the probable carcinogen N-nitrosodimethylamine (NDMA) was discovered in ranitidine products from a number of manufacturers, resulting in recalls.
 In April 2020, ranitidine was withdrawn from the United States market and suspended in the European Union and Australia due to these concerns.

-In 2022, these concerns were confirmed in a Taiwanese nationwide population study finding "significant trends of increased liver cancer risk with an increasing dose of ranitidine" (up to 22% higher than control) and increased gastric, pancreatic, lung (Note: Gastric, pancreatic, and lung cancer risk increased by up to 26%, 35%, and 17%, respectively, but "only liver cancer displayed a significant association with long-term ranitidine use" and "there was no continuous dose–response relationship among the other individual cancers".) and overall (Note: Overall cancer risk increased by 10%, p < 0.001) cancer risk.
+A reformulated ranitidine was approved in Australia in October 2024, and in the United States in November 2025.

 Common side effects include headaches, and pain or burning sensation if given by injection.
 Serious side effects may include cancer, liver problems, a slow heart rate, pneumonia, and the potential of masking stomach cancer.
 It is also linked to an increased risk of Clostridioides difficile colitis.
 Ranitidine is an H_{2} histamine receptor antagonist that works by blocking histamine, thus decreasing the amount of acid released by cells of the stomach.

 Ranitidine was discovered in England in 1976 and came into commercial use in 1981.
 It is on the World Health Organization's List of Essential Medicines.
-It has been withdrawn at regulator request from most markets, including the United States; according to the UK NHS, it was temporarily discontinued globally in 2021.
-It has since been re-approved in Australia, with a new formula, and is again available in pharmacies.